About Me

 I have always been interested in how language, stories and imagination can give us a sense of the meaningfulness of our lives.
 Having started my studies in the natural sciences, I quickly reverted to languages and literature as my more natural path and passion.

 My upbringing had a strongly religious character, and yet I found that my own way led me to separate from any established creed in order to balance the scientific skepticism with what seems an innate knowledge of connectedness.
-I completed my Ph.D. in Comparative Literature at Emory University (Atlanta, USA) in 1995, and I teach in this field at the University of Glasgow.
-A focus on fairy tales and mythology led me to the work of C.G.
+I completed my Ph.D. in Comparative Literature at Emory University (Atlanta, USA) in 1995, and I taught in German and Comparative Literature at the University of Glasgow from 1995-2025.
+A focus on German and English Romanticism, fairy tales and mythology led me to the work of C.G.
 Jung, whose insights into the symbolic nature of our psychological make-up helped me find a way to live this symbolic life rather than just talk about it in an intellectual way.
+I undertook the training as an Analytical Psychologist (Jungian Psychotherapist) with the Independent Group of Analytical Psychologists (IGAP) in order to move into this work fully.

 Jungian Psychotherapy: